Browse the homes for sale on one of the big property portals and you’re seeing one of the great divides in British property in all its glory.

 So, what is a freehold property and what is a leasehold?

-A leasehold is where the property itself is owned, but not the land on which it sits.
+A leasehold is where the land the property sits is owned by a freeholder.
 The most common example of this is a flat in a shared apartment block.

 The homeowner is required to pay an annual ground rent charge to ensure the property remains theirs.
 When the lease expires, ownership of the property goes back to the freeholder.